ReadMe file for Command Line Utilities by Ron Charlton, release 26

 output a list of character frequencies.

-end-of-lines between Windows, Linux and old Mac formats.
-Recommendation:
+of end-of-lines among Windows (CRLF), Linux (LF) and old Mac (CR) formats.

 See also Ron Charlton's GUI program EOL.